Wells Fargo dumps toxic 'cross-selling' metric

 Related: Wells Fargo silent about probe for at least 6 months

 The problem is that in trying to meet this lofty -- many would say unrealistic -- goal, employees felt pressured to engage in shady and illegal practices.
-Some Wells Fargo workers went to far as to make up fake email addresses like "NoName@WellsFargo.com" to sign up customers for online access to accounts.
+Some Wells Fargo workers went so far as to make up fake email addresses like "NoName@WellsFargo.com" to sign up customers for online access to accounts.
 Others turned to "pinning," the practice of assigning PIN numbers for ATM cards without customer authorization because it counted as yet another product.

 Wells Fargo was slapped with a $185 million fine in September for creating as many as two million fake accounts and consequently firing 5,300 workers.
 The furor that followed led to Congressional hearings over its sales tactics and alleged mistreatment of workers, including whistleblowers who told CNNMoney they were fired after calling the bank's ethics hotline.